-- n.
-Insurers should verify that third-party service providers have implemented appropriate administrative, technical, and physical measures to protect and secure the data of an insurer and its customers to the same degree expected of the insurer. - o.
+- I. Many insurers' systems and processes are directly or indirectly interconnected with numerous third parties, including cloud service providers and providers of outsourced functions.
+The cybersecurity of those entities may significantly affect the cyber risk that an insurer faces.65 Insurers should actively manage cyber risks presented by third parties, including through reviews conducted regularly and as changes in circumstances warrant. - m.
+Insurers should verify that third-party service providers have implemented appropriate administrative, technical, and physical measures to protect and secure the data of an insurer and its customers to the same degree expected of the insurer. - n.
 Insurers should be aware that the significance of the risks the third parties may pose to the insurer is not necessarily proportionate to the criticality of their business relationship with the insurer.
 Therefore, an insurer should identify the cyber risks that it bears from and poses to third parties and, to the extent practicable, coordinate with its relevant stakeholders, as these third parties design and implement their own resilience efforts with the objective of improving the overall resilience of the insurer and its stakeholders.
+(C/I 3.3)